openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

         * Name: vboxnet1
         * Advanced -> Promiscuous mode: Allow All

+    * It's important that host-only "Adapter 1" goes first, as Cobbler will use vboxnet0 for PXE, and VirtualBox boots from LAN on the first available network adapter.

 Configuring Cobbler to provision your OpenStack Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you need to define nodes in cobbler configuration, so it knows what OS to install where and what configuration actions to take.

-On puppet master, create whereever you like a directory for configuration and copy example config file for Cobbler from Fuel repository:
+On puppet master, create a directory for configuration (wherever you like) and copy example config file for Cobbler from Fuel repository:

     * ``mkdir cobbler_config``
     * ``cd cobbler_config``